KTH/programmable-society/grading.md

 ## Essays

 The concept: The students write an essay on a topic relevant to the course.
-Example of essays, see [2019 essays](https://github.com/KTH/devops-course/tree/master/attic/2019/README-2019.md), [2020 essays](https://github.com/KTH/devops-course/tree/master/attic/2020/README-2020.md)

 |                                             | Yes | No |